Conquerix/wirenix/README.md

 };
 ```

-Version is used to check for config compatibility and is recommended.
-Not
+`Version` is used to check to find the right parser and is required.
+Using an
-specifying version will parse the configuration with the most recent parser
-available and generate a warning.
-Using an older configuration version than
-available will use the parser for that version and generate a warning.
-Using
-a version newer than any parsers available will throw an error.
+older.
+At the moment there is only "v1" builtin.

+`extraArgs` is explained later, and can be ignored unless you are trying to
+make your own integrations.

 ## subnet:
 ```typescript